 These were all created from one photograph of a garden pinwheel that was worn and frayed and fascinating to me.

 This one is entitled "Swimming Upstream" as it brought to mind some particularly determined fish.
-It looks like a watercolor already, so I don't want to mess it up with my clumsy interpretation.

 Working in watercolor for years and not progressing to my satisfaction, I thought I would try other mediums.
 Still fiddling with oils, I realized my drawing skills were fading fast and turned to graphite (my first love from long-ago formal art classes) and then to colored pencil.